cloud-native-toolkit/itzcli/QUICKSTART.md

 to reasonable values but the `~/.itz/cli-config.yaml` may need some tweaking.

-1. After the first run, you may need to use the `itz auth login` command to save your API keys so that ITZ can access the solutions and reservations APIs.
+1. After the first run, you may need to use the `itz auth login` command to authenticate against the IBM Technology Zone APIs.
-See "Getting API keys" for more information about obtaining API keys.
-Once you have them, use the following commands to save them in ITZ's configuration:

    ```
-   ./itz auth login --from-file /tmp/token.txt --service-name builder
-   ./itz auth login --from-file /tmp/token.txt --service-name reservations
+   ./itz auth login --sso
    ```

-2. Now that you have saved the API keys, you can list your current IBM Technology Zone
+1. Now that you have authenticated, you can list your current IBM Technology Zone
 reservations:

     ```